If, like many New Zealand online retailers, you’re trying to get your head around the complexities of payment gateways, you need to read this guide!

 - How rapidly do you expect to grow?

 - How many transactions will take place each month?

-- Will you customers likely want to use a mobile device to purchase from you?
+- Will your customers likely want to use a mobile device or just a computer?

 - Do you envisage charging deposits or recurring payments (or both)?